andreasfertig/cppinsights-webfrontend-container/Readme.md

 Then run `make get` to download the latest pre-built docker image from [DockerHub](https://hub.docker.com/r/andreasfertig/cppinsights-webfrontend-container) as well as the required [cppinsights-container](https://hub.docker.com/r/andreasfertig/cppinsights-container).

-Alternatively you can build the image yourself, as Travis-CI does.
+Alternatively you can build the image yourself, as GitHub Actions do.
 Run `make build` to get all the resources and build the docker image of this repo.
 You have to take care of build the image of the C++ Insights docker.

 After either of these two steps, you can run `make start` to start the web part.
 Give it a few seconds to boot up.
 After that C++ Insights is